trojs/validator/README.md

 ## Invalid fields

-If there are invalid fields, you can field the fields with `.errors`
+If there are invalid fields, you can field the fields with `.errors`.
+It returns an array with the field name and the expected type.

 ```javascript
 validator.errors